 Matt Walls laughs.

 “She’s the only person on there that’s not a celebrity from movies and stuff like that,” says Walls, the 28-year-old Georgia grad and co-founder of SnorgTees, which is based in the Atlanta suburb of Marietta where he and Fraasa grew up.
 “And she’s the only one that’s not insanely Photoshopped.”

 That the photos of Fraasa used by the company are the point-and-click results of Walls and Co. simply goofing off with their friend’s cute kid sister–she started modeling for them at 17–embodies the spellbinding amateurism that seems to anchor the Snorg Tees Girl phenomenon.
 So, too, that Fraasa is compensated only in keeping the shirts she poses in.
 She is not a professional.
 She weighs more than 100 pounds.
 She likes Auburn football.
 She likes Harry Potter.
 She likes the Braves.
 She likes food.
 She poses for pictures in T-shirts for her friends because she likes T-shirts and because they’re her friends.

-“I would love to,” she said in a way that suggests she doesn’t really think it could happen.
-If it could?
-She likes sports, so maybe something “like Erin Andrews,” minus the stalking.
+“I would love to,” she says in a way that suggests she doesn’t really think it could happen.
+But if it could?
+She likes sports, so maybe something “like Erin Andrews,” she says–minus the stalking.
 (Andrews came in at No. 30 on the “100 Hottest…” list.)

-The Snorg Tees Girl’s low-key, go-with-the-flow approach has yet to pursue publicists or agents or reality shows despite all the attention is a recurring angle in the interviews that have helped create it.
-And there have been plenty of interviews — from blogs to alt-weeklies to a 2008 Associated Press story that ran in USA Today, the Chicago Tribune, and the Tuscaloosa News.
+The Snorg Tees Girl’s low-key, go-with-the-flow approach, and that she has yet to pursue publicists or agents or reality shows despite all the attention, is a recurring angle in the interviews that keep the attention coming.
+And there have been plenty of interviews — from blogs to alt-weeklies to a 2008 Associated Press story that ran in USA Today, the Chicago Tribune and the Tuscaloosa News.